 But, here’s the good news: that’s GREAT!
 That’s fantastic.
 You don’t want to appeal to everyone.
 If you are trying to run a business and make money, which I assume you are, you want to appeal to a very specific and detailed group of people that will support you.

 When you break down a target audience there’s really three people you have to consider: the person that actually buys your good/service, the person that influences someone to buy your good/service, and your supporters.
 Now, the most important person to understand is the person that buys, and that’s who we are talking about in detail today, but keep in mind that there is a necessity to also appeal to people that will tell other people about you – so you can grow.
 Your reach can only go so far, you need word of mouth from trusted sources to help you along, even if they simply retweet you sometimes.
 But, more on that in another post.
 Today we are reviewing six questions to define your target audience & build better branding.
-Get the workbook that follows along with this blog post in the Vault, by signing up below:

 WHAT ARE THE BASICS?